pha4ge/HPAI_Contextual_Data_Specification/README.md

 ## About

-This data specification harmonizes contextual data to support the monitoring of H5N1, developed in collaboration with [Public Health Alliance for Genomic Epidemiology (PHA4GE)](https://pha4ge.org/).
+This data specification harmonizes contextual data to support the monitoring of Highly Pathogenic Avian Influenza virus, developed in collaboration with [Public Health Alliance for Genomic Epidemiology (PHA4GE)](https://pha4ge.org/).
 The specification aims to facilitate comprehensive monitoring by providing standardized, ontology-based fields and terms.
 Implemented through the DataHarmonizer tool, it is designed to ensure consistency and accuracy in data collection and analysis.
 Comprehensive field and reference guides, along with various curation and new term request SOPs, support its implementation.

 <Blurb>
 <SETUP: you'll need to manual create "term request" and "field request" labels in order for the issue forms to apply them when generated.
 You'll also want to go through documentation and replace all the <INSERT values with appropriate information.>